 I’d like to set you an Easter challenge…today I am going to invite you to create some decorated eggs.
 Email across some photos of your decorated eggs to firstname.lastname@example.org and I will display as many as possible on another blog.
 It’s great to share our ideas and creativity.
 You can double up

 You will need:

-A chair (optional)
+- A chair (optional)